Marine insurance policies cover the loss of, or damage to, boats and other types of vessels.

 - ignored weather warnings

-- ignored warnings about the condition of the vessel
+- ignored warnings about your vessel’s condition

 - made up a claim